 Development of the knowledge, skills and insight necessary to lead and manage innovation in new product, process and service development, including the market development life cycle.
 Topics taught include planning and execution of engineering products, best practices from concept generation to completion with emphasis on concurrent design, project and program management tools and techniques, entrepreneurship and intrapreneurship, and design for sustainability.

-Faculty: Sam Liggero
+Instructor: Sam Liggero

 This course may be substituted for ELS 101.